butlerx/wetty/docs/atoz.md

 you chose not to run WeTTY with a self signed certificate you should changes this to `http://127.0.0.1:3000/wetty;`

-The copy and paste this into the `https` server block of your enable server configuration file.
+Then copy and paste this into the `https` server block of your enable server configuration file.

 ```nginx